 Search for People by Name

 Looking to find someone in England?
 The UK electoral roll (electoral register) is the most comprehensive database for finding people across England and Wales.
-This complete guide explains proven strategies for using this official government register to locate individuals effectively.
+This complete guide explains proven strategies for using this official government register to locate people effectively.

 Using the UK Electoral Roll to Find People in England